Rush Limbo here saying more in five seconds than most hosts will say in their whole careers.

 It depends on where your starting point is.

-What how come people don't stop at 250?
+How come people don't stop at $250?

 How come some people have billions?

-You know, it just all depends, folks, on on what your comfort level is, and it depends on where you are at the time.
+You know, it just all depends, folks, on what your comfort level is, and it depends on where you are at the time.

 But you should try it.

-I mean, you're just you're just curious.
+I mean, you're just curious.

 What's big money to you?